Ask Slashdot: Is There a Way To Write Working Code By Drawing Flow Charts?

 Leave your best answers in the comments.

 I mean, we have had UML now for going on 15 years.
 You can CERTAINLY generate code and other artifacts from some types of UML diagrams.
 None of these is all that much like a flowchart, and frankly flowcharts are essentially dead AFAIK.
 They really only ever worked well, if they ever did, on fairly straightforward procedural code.
-Back in the bad old days before Structured Programming and then OOP it wasn't all that uncommon to see people using them, but that was mainly because even fairly straightforward li
+Back in the bad old days before Structured Programming and then OOP it wasn't all that uncommon to see people using them, but that was mainly because even fairly straightforward linear code was hard to understand when it was written in FORTRAN or COBOL.
+Such charts have little relevance in modern OO/functional coding where linear control flow is really not an issue.

 Simulink is a variation of flowchart programming, but maintainability is hard when it comes to flowchart programming.
 You need a football field or two to try to make sense of it and any large system will have cross-dependency graphs that are extremely hard to follow.

-Note: Clarification: are you asking if something does it, or if something does it better than a monkey could code it longhand?